students in Leadership Ethics & Society: Addressing Contemporary Challenges working through a puzzle on the Quad

 • And more!

-Social Work at UIUC
+Social Work at Illinois

 Our social work major does not have specific concentrations, but it does offer a two-year program called Social Work iBSW for transfer students.
 It’s a major as well as its own college here on campus.
 Just look for the School of Social Work!